-PropertyRadar provides small businesses with access to data to discover their best potential customers.
-Much of that data is based on public records.
+PropertyRadar provides small businesses access to public records data for property and owner information.
 To be successful using PropertyRadar, it’s important that you understand what public records are and their strengths and weaknesses.

 Public records are data, documents, and transactions officially recorded with a government entity as an evolution of common law rights to access court records.